TAC (video game)

-T.A.C.
-(Tactical Armor Command) is a top-down tactical combat videogame published by Avalon Hill in 1983 for Apple II, Atari 8-bit, Commodore 64 and IBM PC.
+TAC (Tactical Armor Command) is a top-down tactical combat computer wargame designed by Ralph Bosson.
+It was published by Avalon Hill in 1983 for the Apple II.
+Ports for Atari 8-bit computers, and Commodore 64 were released the game year.
 The game takes place during the Second World War and simulates clashes involving the United States, the USSR, Germany and the United Kingdom.

-Publication history

-TAC is a wargame designed by Ralph Bosson of Microcomputer Games, a division of Avalon Hill.
-The game was originally released for Apple II in 1983.
-It was later ported to Atari 8-bit, Commodore 64 and IBM PC.

-Description and gameplay
+Gameplay

 TAC simulates, on a tactical scale, armored vehicle combat during the Second World War.
 It can be played by a single player against the computer at four different difficulty levels, or against another player simultaneously on the same computer.

 Scenarios

 The game offers five different scenarios: